Andrew-157/dj_project_2/README.md

 ### Installation

-To work with this project you need Python3.9+ installed on your machine
+To work with this project you need `Python` installed on your machine

 If you do not have Python installed, visit official documentation and install it: https://www.python.org/downloads/